Research

 Assessing the Use of Digital Assistant Technologies by Older Adults with Mobility Disabilities

-The aim of R2 (Assessing the Use of Digital Assistant Technologies by Older Adults with Mobility Disabilities) is to assess the potential of digital home assistants.
+The aim of this project (Assessing the Use of Digital Assistant Technologies by Older Adults with Mobility Disabilities) is to assess the potential of digital home assistants.

 The Fireside Exploration Project